Prenatal testing: Concerns from disability rights activists and scholars

 Since its introduction in 2011 to 2025, there has been a global expansion of non-invasive prenatal testing (NIPT).
 Initially, only women at-high risk for chromosomal abnormalities underwent NIPT, however in recent years it has become routine during pregnancy.
 NIPT is especially accurate at detecting trisomy 21, also known as Down's Syndrome, which is the most common form of chromosomal disorder in live births.
-In England, Whales, and Scotland abortion due to disability is legal under the Abortion Act of 1967.
+In England, Wales, and Scotland abortion due to disability is legal under the Abortion Act of 1967.
 In the US, it is estimated that NIPT has potentially led to a 30% decrease of people living with Down's Syndrome.
 Disability rights activists and scholars have suggested a more critical view of prenatal testing not as a test itself but rather for its implications for people with disabilities.
 They argue that access to prenatal testing could result in pressure to abort fetuses that might be born with disabilities, and that these pressures rely on eugenics interests and ableist stereotypes.
 This selective abortion relies on the ideas that people with disabilities cannot live desirable lives, that they will not be able to flourish and that they are burdens to their families.
 Activists argue that inevitably societal perceptions about disabilities will influence the decision to terminate a pregnancy.
 For this reason, Marsha Saxton suggests that families should question whether or not they are relying on real, factual information about people with disabilities or on stereotypes if they decide to abort a fetus with a disability.